 Below you will find ALL possible solutions to fix this Wi-Fi-related issue: from simple to more complicated.
 Some of them may seem ridiculous to you but it would be better that you try all of them.

 Solution 1.
 Reconnect to Wi-Fi Network

 First of all you should try these easy actions:

 Solution 2.
 Reboot Both Wi-Fi Router and Android Device

 To reboot your Samsung Galaxy device you should press and hold the Power button and then tap on Restart:

 Solution 3.
 Rename Your Android Device

 Possible reason: Rare glitch on HTC devices.
 Go to Wi-Fi Direct settings and rename your device.
-You should change the hostname which looks like ‘android_909892’ to any simple word in English, for example ‘HTC One’ or ‘John’.
+Here you should change the hostname which looks like ‘android_909892’ to any simple word in English, for example ‘HTC One’ or ‘John’.